iguanacore/iguana_acs_fix/README.md

 ### Functions

 * XiaWorld.HumanoidEvolutionMgr.ModifyNpcByFrag - For Yaoguai Fragment Skill Level fix, a Postfix, compatible with other Postfixes to the same function
+* Wnd_JianghuTalk.GiveGift2Target - For Greedy Personality Heart Unlockable, a Transpiler changing the ldc.r4:70 to ldc.r4:60

 ## How to Contribute